bombasticSlacks/Aspirant/Game/Shaper.md

  Requires 1 [Magical Energy](Magic#Magical%20Energy) and a [Focus](Example-Gear#Focus)

 ### Focus Trap
-You can set magical abilities you are focussed on to trigger in response to something (a person walking through a door, saying a word etc.) if you are knocked unconscious or distracted, your traps fail.
+You can set magical abilities you are focussed on to trigger in response to something (a person walking through a door, saying a word etc.) if you are [Defeated](Effects#Defeated) or distracted, your traps fail.

 ### Mage Assassin
 When you perform a magical effect you can roll [Grace](Agility#Grace) [Opposed Difficulty](Skills#Opposed%20Difficulty)([Insight](Intelligence#Insight)) to make it seem like no magic took place.